rs31113/GRACE-LAB/README.md

 ## Contributing

 This repository is private and intended for demonstration purposes.
-If you have access and wish to suggest improvements, please contact us directly.
+If you have access and wish to suggest improvements, please contact me directly.

 ## License